ZackeryRSmith/Reter/README.md

     <img src="https://github.com/ZackeryRSmith/Reter/blob/main/md-assets/BoBoxes/Bo-Boxes.jpg" alt="Bo-Boxes logo" width="240" height="240">
   </a>

-Bo-Boxes is a python module created using Reter.
 Bo-Boxes allows the end-user to create combo boxes in the Unix Shell working on almost every terminal.
 Bo-Boxes has a very modular end-user theming system allowing you to customize to your needs.

+More info on this library can be found at [BoBoxes github](https://github.com/ZackeryRSmith/Bo-Boxes/)

 <h2></h2>